DieterSteinhauser/project_documentation/docs/_sources/engineering/linear_regulators.rst.txt

 .. figure:: reference/regulator_app.png
   :align: center

-  Figure 2: Fixed and Adjustable Regulator configuration for an LD1085 [1]_.
+  Fixed and Adjustable Regulator configuration for an LD1085 [1]_.

 A given regulator has a limited operation region.
 The lower boundary is determined by the reference voltage of the device.
 Often, this can be represented as a Zener diode in the simplified schematic.
 However, on chip it is more